 Contact people who can help your transition - start by connecting with relevant people at your school.
-This might include your careers advisor, Aboriginal liaison officer, school counsellor or year advisor.
+This might include your careers advisor, school counsellor or year advisor.
 Here are some ideas of questions you might like to ask:

-- I'm interested in working in the area.
-What school subjects would you recommend that I select? - How can I learn more about this field? - What are the different types of jobs available in this field? - Would I need to do further study? - What is my next step after school in order to get started in this field? - Can you put me in touch with someone from the industry? - Who can help me prepare a resume? - Make a note of some other questions you want to ask and contact details of people you need to connect with:
+- How can I learn more about this field? - What are the different types of jobs available in this field? - Would I need to do further study? - What is my next step after school in order to get started in this field? - Can you put me in touch with someone from the industry? - Who can help me prepare a resume? - Make a note of some other questions you want to ask and contact details of people you need to connect with:

-- Your school can also help link you in with other specialist teachers if necessary. - These might include transition teachers, support teachers and welfare teachers. - These people can help you to consider disability-related issues about your transition from school. - They can also help you find support.
+Your school can also help link you in with other specialist teachers if necessary.

+• These might include transition teachers, support teachers and welfare teachers.

+- These people can help you to consider disability-related issues about your transition from school. - \circ $\;$ They can also help you find support.

-Yarn with your family, friends, Elders and other people with disabilities about their experiences after school and about help that is available.
+Talk with your family, friends, and other people with disabilities about their experiences after school and about help that is available.

-- Depending on where you want to head, connect with disability support staff and Aboriginal education centres at training organisations and/or universities, or a disability employment service.
-See Tip 7 for more information. - Consider making contact with groups for people with disability in your local area.
-You could also connect with people who may have had similar experiences and relevant organisations via social media. - Record the names and contact details of people who have been helpful they may be a useful contact in the future. - Once you have an idea of the career you would like to pursue (see Tip 4), make contact with people already working in that area.
+- Depending on where you want to head, connect with disability staff at training organisations and/or universities, or a disability employment service.
+See Tip 7 for more information. - Consider making contact with groups for people with disability in your local area, or social media groups where you can connect with people who may have had similar experiences and be able to offer advice. - Record the names and contact details of people who have been helpful they may be a useful contact in the future. - Once you have an idea of the career you would like to pursue (see Tip 4), make contact with people already working in that area.
 Here are some ideas for questions you might like to ask.
 Make a note of a couple of others too.